knative/docs/docs/install/any-kubernetes-cluster.md

 At this point, you have a basic installation of Knative Eventing!

 ### Optional Eventing extensions

+Follow the steps for any Eventing extensions you want to install:

    <!-- This indentation is important for things to render properly. -->